tbiswal/eliferide/README.md

 FOREIGN KEY - passenger_id(passengers table id column)

-### Approach
+### Algorithm

-1.There is no conflict, e.g., we don't give the 2 different rides at 9 AM to the same driver
+1. There is no conflict, e.g., we don't give two different rides at 9 AM to the same driver

-- Combining driver_id and start_time(datetime) as unique can solve this issue
+- Combining driver_id and start_time(DateTime) as unique can solve this issue

-2.We want to give the ride a lower priced driver if possible.
+2. We want to give the ride to a lower-priced driver if possible.

 - Find out the list of available drivers for the new ride

-  - Check list of drivers present in the driver table but not in ride table which means they are new to app and have not started any ride yet
+  - Checklist of drivers present in the driver table but not in the ride table, which means they are new to the app and have not started any rides yet
-  - Find all the drivers who already dropped the passengers in the ride table that means end_time is not empty
+  - Find all the drivers who already dropped the passengers in the ride table, which means end_time is not empty
-- Calculate the nearest ride available for cheaper price
+- Calculate the nearest ride available for a lower price
-  - The nearby location can be calculated using the distance between available driver's current location and pickup location.
+  - The nearby location can be calculated using the distance between the available driver's current location and the pickup location.
 - Choose the shortest distance from the above step and assign the driver to that ride

-3.if we give a ride to pick up a passenger from New York time square and drop off the passenger at JFK airport to a driver, the next ride we give to the same driver should preferably pick up from JFK airport, this way, the driver doesn't have to drive a lot without a paying passenger on the car.
+3. if we give a ride to pick up a passenger from New York Time Square and drop off the passenger at JFK airport to a driver, the next ride we give to the same driver should preferably pick up from JFK airport; this way, the driver doesn't have to drive a lot without a paying passenger on the car.

-- The second step solution will solve the third problem as if the passenger will be near to drop off location then it will notify the driver if the drive is near to drop off location.
+- The second step solution will solve the third problem if the passenger is near the drop-off location, then it will notify the driver if the driver is near the drop-off location.

 ### What I have not considered

-- If two drivers are at the exact location, then assign the ride to the driver who has fewer rides on that day.
+- If two drivers are at the exact location, assign the ride to the driver with fewer rides on that day.
-- I have not considered the scalability rather focussed on MVP
+- I have not considered the scalability; rather focussed on MVP
-- I have not considered the velocity of the vehicle to calculate estimate duration
+- I have not considered the velocity of the vehicle to calculate the estimated duration

 ### MySql Query